 Service providers have an important role in developing content, materials, and services specifically for a population of newly identified family caregivers.
 Professionals who engage with family caregivers must receive continuing education about available services and supports.
-They also must be prepared to respond to family caregivers with referrals to service providers that have the skills and knowledge to address their particular needs.
+They also must be prepared to respond to family caregivers with referrals to trusted and culturally competent services.
 This will require investments in combining information about family caregivers with existing continuing education, professional reading, conference materials, and certification/licensing requirements across a range of professions (e.g., medicine, law, education, social services, public services, and the hospitality industry).

 The family caregiver stakeholders interviewed by UMass Boston and Community Catalyst agreed that the platform described in Outcome 1.1 could offer information to the public and serve as a vehicle for educating professionals on caregiver identification and the family caregiving experience.
 Ideally it would feature training modules for employers and health care providers and other professionals who interact with family caregivers.
 These trainings would provide guidance and best practices on how they can support family caregivers in their respective environments.
-They could also include testimonials and stories to help professionals empathize with the experience of family caregiving.
+They could also include testimonials, stories, and other lived experience to help professionals empathize with the experience of family caregiving.
 Such an initiative is more likely to be successful with widespread buy-in and engagement of partners across sectors of the U.S. economy.